Portability

 Can I choose a unit with more bedrooms than provided on my voucher?

 HACSB allows participants to choose a unit that is one size larger than the issued voucher size.
-If a higher bedroom size is chosen, the participant is responsible for paying the difference between the payment standard of their issued bedroom size and the unit’s rent amount.
+If a higher bedroom size is chosen, the participant is responsible for paying the difference between the payment standard of their issued voucher bedroom size and the unit’s rent amount.

 How much search time will I have to find a unit in San Bernardino County?